Veams/documentation/methodology/javascript/items/methodology__jsItems.md

 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-12"}})

 ### ADVANTAGES OF USING ITEMS?
-Using Items in our markup makes it clear where our JavaScript bindings are.
+Using items in our markup makes it clear where your JavaScript bindings are.
 As a result every developer working on the project, whether they are JavaScript developers, or not, can easily identify elements that have JavaScript functionality.
-Also, using Items in our markup allows us to avoid using ID's as JavaScript hooks.
+Also, using Items in your markup allows you to avoid using ID's as JavaScript hooks.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})